CyrusNajmabadi/lang-design/Extensions.md

     | attributes? modifiers? 'extension' identifier { member_declaration* }
     ;

-// For method/property/indexer/operator/constructor
+// For method/property/indexer/operator/constructor declarations
 // we are augmenting its syntax to allow type-parameters
 // (if not already allowed) and a for-clause.
+For example: property-declaration
+    | attributes? modifiers identifier type-parameters for-clause accessors;
 ```

 Modern extensions continue to not allow adding fields or destructors to a type.